 I tried for a long time to figure out abstract art before I realized that to understand it is to feel it.
 Emotion understands it, not intellect.
 Making these connections, to how we feel, how we think, what we want.
 Well, it's the whole point.

-"When I step back from my sometimes chaotic and intermittent process, ideas about energy and movement- the very essential elements of existence- become clear.
-Over and over again, my work comes down to the movement of energy as emotion, in life, in death, as light, and as information.
-I imagine inner landscapes of our bodies, our cells, our psyches.
+I paint what I would want this tiny science to look like.
+The beautiful, awe-inspiring energy of it all.
+The boundaries, the membranes, the movement and scale of life.
+All of my work is about energy and movement- the essential elements of existence.
+It’s the movement of energy as emotion, in life, in death, as light, and as information.
+I visualize the peaks and valleys of emotion and imagine inner landscapes of our bodies, our cells, our psyches.
 I wonder how knowledge moves between membranes and how chemicals help us grieve.
-It’s this inner space that feels so tiny and mysterious and yet so all-encompassing that I want to explore.
+It’s this inner space that feels so tiny and mysterious and yet so all-encompassing that I want to explore." -TARA FLORES